Gomk

 Gomk (Գոմք) is a village in the Vayk Municipality of the Vayots Dzor Province of Armenia.

 History

-In the village is a 17th-century church and an important shrine/khachkar from 1263.
+There is a 17th-century church, and a shrine/khachkar from 1263 in the village.
 The inscription upon it reads:

 "In 712 of the Armenian era, under the pious Prince Prosh, Mkhitar, Arevik, son of Khoidan, set up this cross and chapel.
 In the village there was not even a church.
 We have built this church with our own means with much trouble, for us and our parents.
 You who read, remember us in your prayers."